CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab27.md

 ## Task 8: Write code to perform model training

+In this task, you’ll write and run Python code to train your Custom Vision model.
+You’ll review how the code authenticates using your project settings, uploads tagged images from local folders, and starts a new training iteration.
+By the end, you’ll see the newly added images and confirm that a fresh training iteration has been created in the Custom Vision portal.

 1. In the cloud shell command line, enter the following command to open the code file for the client application:

     ```